solo-io/gloo/docs/content/operations/upgrading/faq.md

 ### Match conditions on validation webhook

-You can now specify match condititions on the Gloo Gateway or Kubernetes validating admission webhook level to filter the resources that you want to include or exclude from validation.
-Match conditions are written in [CEL (Common Expression Language)](https://cel.dev) language.
+You can now specify match conditions on the Gloo Gateway or Kubernetes validating admission webhook level to filter the resources that you want to include or exclude from validation.
+Match conditions are written in [CEL (Common Expression Language)](https://cel.dev).

 Examples: